Scarlett Bordeaux: Other media

-Chihaia appears in WWE 2K22 and WWE 2K23 as a manager under her Scarlett persona.
+Chihaia appeared in WWE 2K22 and WWE 2K23 as a manager under her Scarlett persona.
+She made her first appearance as a playable character in WWE 2K24, also appearing in WWE 2K25.
 She was featured in other WWE related merchandise, including three Mattel action figures.
 She also sang the theme song titled "Dead Silent" for her stable with Karrion Kross, which was first released by WWE on streaming services in June 2020.
 In April 2021, Chihaia was featured in a song titled "Indestructible" under her stage name Scarlett Bordeaux, with Shotzi and Harley Cameron, and appeared in its music video as well.
 In October 2022, they released another music video together for a cover of "I Put a Spell on You".
+In September 2023, she started hosting a ghost hunting show titled "Chamber of Horrors" alongside Shotzi on WWE's YouTube channel.
+The show returned in the following year, with more episodes being uploaded on their own YouTube channel as well.

 Personal life

-Chihaia is married to fellow professional wrestler Kevin Kesar.
+Chihaia is married to fellow professional wrestler Kevin Kesar, better known by his ring name, Karrion Kross.
 On September 23, 2021, they announced their engagement.
 On April 20, 2022, they announced their marriage in Alaska, in a private ceremony on a glacier.